 The District has the right to issue obligations other than the Bonds, including tax anticipation notes and bond anticipation notes, and to borrow for any valid corporate purpose.
 Voters within the District have authorized the issuance of \$250,000,000 principal amount of unlimited tax bonds for the purposes set forth in the Act, including the preservation, maintenance, and enhancement of the economic health and vitality of the TGS Cedar Port Industrial Park as a business and industrial center.
-After issuance of the Bonds and the Series 2020A Road Bonds, expected to be issued on December 15, 2020, the District will have \$103,055,000 principal amount of unlimited tax bonds authorized but unissued.
+After issuance of the Bonds, the District will have \$72,880,000 principal amount of unlimited tax bonds authorized but unissued.
 Any additional bonds issued will be on a parity with the Bonds; therefore, the issuance of additional obligations may increase the District's tax rate and adversely affect the security of, and the investment quality and value of the Bonds.
 The District does not employ any formula with respect to assessed valuations, tax collections or otherwise to limit the amount of parity bonds that it may issue.
 The issuance of additional bonds for water, wastewater and storm drainage purposes is subject to approval by the TCEQ pursuant to issuance guidelines established by the TCEQ.
-See "THE BONDS-Issuance of Additional Debt."
+See "THE BONDS- Issuance of Additional Debt."

 The District intends to issue additional bonds to continue developing land within the District and to construct utilities and roads within the District's boundaries.
-The District continues to owe approximately \$12,000,000 to the Developer in the District for water, sewer, drainage and road facilities.
+The District continues to owe approximately \$10,120,000 to the Developer in the District for water, sewer, drainage and road facilities.
 The District does not employ any formula with respect to appraised valuations, tax collections or otherwise to limit the amount of parity bonds which it may issue.
 The issuance of additional bonds for constructing or acquiring water, sewer or drainage facilities is subject to approval by the TCEQ pursuant to its rules regarding issuance and feasibility of bonds.
 In addition, additional bonds may be issued for purposes which do not result in any corresponding increases in taxable value in the District.
 See "THE BONDS-Issuance of Additional Debt."